tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 ```

 Explanation:
 * ``?"<CTRL-D>PR#3"`` activates the 80-column card.
 A carriage return is needed for this command, that's why it's separated from the rest of the code.
-Once this has been executed, we are in 80 columns mode, it means every other character is actually in auxialary memory, so we need to deactivate 80-columns mode ASAP but not the 80-column hardware.
+Once this has been executed, we are in 80 columns mode, it means every other character is actually in auxiliary memory, so we need to deactivate 80-columns mode ASAP but not the 80-column hardware.
 * ``<CTRL-Q>`` CTRL-Q goes back to 40 columns mode with the 80-column hardware still active.
 * ``<CTRL-O>`` every CTRL-O activates INVERSE mode
 * ``<CTRL-N>`` while CTRL-N brings back NORMAL mode.
 Don't forget to end your string with a CTRL-N or you'll be in INVERSE mode after running the code